jessodri/personal-portfolio/README.md

 ## Responsiveness

 Due to its simple layout and use of flexbox my site is reasonably responsive but I still needed some media queries to make it look more organized and make the most of the extra space when viewing on a desktop.
+I still need to work on landscape view for mobile - it works but could be better.

 ### Final Product (Desktop View)